-In evaluating proxy issues and determining our votes, we welcome and seek out the points of view of various parties.
-Internally, the Proxy Voting and Governance team may consult the Proxy Voting and Governance Committee, Chief Investment Officers, and/ or Research Analysts across our equities platforms, and Portfolio Managers in whose managed accounts a stock is held.
+In evaluating proxy issues and determining our votes, we seek the perspective and expertise of various relevant parties.
+Internally, the Investment Stewardship Team may consult the Committee, Chief Investment Officers, Portfolio Managers, and/or Research Analysts across our equities platform.
+By partnering with investment professionals, we are empowered to incorporate company-specific fundamental insights into our vote decisions.

 Externally, we may engage with companies in advance of their Annual General Meeting, and throughout the year.
-We believe engagement provides the opportunity to share our philosophy, our corporate governance values, and more importantly, affect positive change.
-Also, these meetings often are joint efforts between the investment professionals, who are best positioned to comment on company-specific details, and the Proxy Voting and Governance team, who offer a more holistic view of governance practices and relevant trends.
+We believe engagement provides the opportunity to share our philosophy, and more importantly, affect positive changes which we believe will drive shareholder value.
 In addition, we may engage with shareholder proposal proponents and other stakeholders to understand different viewpoints and objectives.